Little brother steals big brother’s blessing

 - 27:36 Esau said, “No wonder you named him Jacob.2 He has cheated me twice.
 First he took my inheritance rights as the oldest son.
 And now he takes the blessing full of promises reserved for the oldest son.
 Don’t you have any blessing left for me?”

 - 27:37 “Look,” Isaac said, “I have put him in charge of the family.
 He will lead you and all of the relatives.
-I have promised him bumper crops of grain and wine.
+I have promised him lots of grain and wine.
 What could possibly be left for you, my son?”

 - 27:38 “Isn’t there anything left for me?”
 Esau wept.
 “Any blessing or promise, father?”